Heart attacks have traditionally been considered an older person’s disease. That assumption is increasingly wrong.

 Poverty and stress

+The AHA study found low income was more predictive of death than traditional risk factors like cholesterol or blood pressure.
+This is consistent with a UCSF study that estimated 60–70% of excess heart disease among low-income Americans is attributable to poverty itself.
 The biological pathway is becoming clearer.
-An NIH study found that people in the lowest-income neighborhoods had higher stress-related amygdala activity and a 4x risk of a major cardiac event over 5 years.
-This brain-inflammation pathway may account for 28% of poverty’s total effect on heart disease.
+An NIH study found that people in the lowest-income neighborhoods had higher stress-related amygdala activity and a 4x risk*of a major cardiac event over 5 years.
+While evidence is still developing, this brain-inflammation pathway may account for 28% of poverty’s total effect on heart disease.

 One in five U.S. young adults has hypertension, but awareness has declined since 2013–2014.
 Among 18–39 year-olds, hypertension awareness is only 27% compared to 74% for those over 60.
-The numbers for other conditions are similar: 2 in 5 young adults with diabetes don’t know they have it.
-One in 4 don’t know they have high cholesterol.
-And only 40% of Gen Z believes preventive care is important to overall health.
+The numbers for other conditions are similar: 2 in 5 young adults with diabetes don’t know they have it, 1 in 4 with high cholesterol don’t know they have it.
+This is the effect of a major primary care shortage.
+It now takes months to get a primary care appointment.

 Environmental exposures like microplastics, ultra-processed food, air pollution